Source: HDA Foundation: Factbook, 87th edition, 2016

 Prepare your systems and personnel to receive data

-Origin will launch with a limited set of fields, intended to provide everything necessary to receive products and understand their contents.
+Origin’s initial launch contains a limited set of fields, intended to provide everything necessary to receive products and understand their contents.
 Detailed layouts and file formats are available on the Origin website.